Defamation (Model Provisions) and Other Legislation Amendment Bill 2021

 2.29 pmHon.
 MC BAILEYSupports

-As Minister for Transport and Main Roads, supported the Heavy Vehicle National Law amendments in the bill to repeal provisions that would create unintended adverse enforcement outcomes for PBS vehicles.
+Spoke as Minister for Transport and Main Roads in support of the bill's heavy vehicle national law amendments, explaining the repeal of uncommenced provisions that would have caused unintended adverse enforcement for PBS vehicles.

-The repeal of sections 10 and 11 is strongly supported by both industry and jurisdictions.2021-06-16View Hansard
+The repeal of sections 10 and 11 is strongly supported by both industry and jurisdictions.
+It is agreed that, to prevent significant unfair and disproportionate consequences for heavy vehicle operators, the status quo should be retained until a suitable resolution is achieved.2021-06-16View Hansard

 12.29 pmMs BUSHSupports

-As a committee member, supported the bill and explained key provisions including the single publication rule, serious harm element, and concerns notice requirements designed to resolve disputes before reaching court.
+Spoke in support as a committee member, noting that submitters were generally supportive of the amendments and emphasising the single publication rule, serious harm element, and pre-litigation concerns notice process.

 Having spent quite a deal of time in the courts myself, yes, there are people who want their day in court, but overall parties usually on both sides just want a satisfactory outcome, delivered efficiently and with minimal stress.2021-06-15View Hansard